vnijs/radiant/inst/marketing/tools/help/kmeansClustering.md

 	1 = 'Therapeutic'; 2 = 'Uninvolved'; 3 = 'Cosmetic'

 We can profile these segments with demographic data using cross-tabs (e.g., gender vs segment membership).
-Go to EDAT > Cross-tabs.
+Go to Base > Cross-tabs.
 Our null hypothesis is:

 	There is no relationship between gender and segment membership

 Alternative hypothesis:

 	There is a relationship between gender and segment membership

 In the summary tab we see there is a significant association between these two variables.
 The p-value is smaller than .001 and there are no cells with expected values below 5.

 ![kmeans toothpaste - crosstab summary](figures_marketing/kmeans_toothpaste_crosstab_summary.png)